SAMS-STC Jobseeker App Coming Soon

 (2) Support financial due diligence for donors and government partnerships.

-(3) Design cost modelling (per child, centre, trainee, etc.) based on real expenditure patterns to inform budgeting plans with governments, donors, and ecosystem partners.
+(3) Design cost modelling (per child, centre, trainee, etc.) to inform budgeting plans with governments, donors, and ecosystem partners.

 H. Risk in Program Scale & Partnerships